datacommonsorg/website/README.md

 This will watch static files change and re-build on code edit.

-### Start Flask Server
+### Start the Flask Server

-Start flask webserver locally at localhost:8080
+Start the flask webserver locally at localhost:8080

 ```bash
 ./run_server.sh
 ```

-### Start the Web using Docker
+### Start the server using Docker

 Another way to start the server locally is to use Docker.